joncox123/MotoButtons/ConstructionGuide/readme.md

 ## Let's Get Started
 ### Machine the Enclosure
 First, you need to make the necessary modifications to the Hammond IP68 rated enclosure.
 While I used a milling machine to do this, it's readily possible with the proper hand tools, technique and attention to detail.
-At the end of the day, since you will most likely be filling the case with epoxy (potting), is not necessary for everything to be perfect.
+At the end of the day, it is not necessary for everything to be perfect.
 The sealant, joystick boot and buttons will cover up any minor issues.
 Take a look at the [3D model (3D PDF)](../Enclosure/MotoButtons%20Lite%20Enclosure%201551WH%20Bottom%203D.pdf) to get an idea of what you will be doing.

 <img src="../Enclosure/enclosure.png" alt="3D model of modified case" width="600"/>